tiy-tpa-ruby/enumerable_testing/readme.md

 # Testing

+_see the resources at the bottom of this doc_

 Your task is to complete the code in `your_code_here.rb` to make the existing tests in `enumerable_test.rb` to pass.

 The code is for you to *reimplment* all of `Enumerable` but only using `each` -- All of Ruby's `Enumerable` features can, and likely are, implemented internally (by Matz and the other core maintainers) in terms of `each`